-The David F. Quinn Prize is awarded in the memory of David Quinn, class of 1980, to an outstanding Senior student who, during his/her undergraduate career has made a positive contribution to 'Geology at Amherst' through his/her character, leadership, enthusiasm and participation in departmental activities.
+The David F. Quinn Prize is awarded in the memory of David Quinn, class of 1980, to an outstanding Senior student who has made a positive contribution to 'Geology at Amherst' through character, leadership, enthusiasm and participation in departmental activities.
 The award consists of the Glossary of Geology.

-The Harvey Blodgett Scholarship is typically combined with the Phi Delta Theta scholarship and consists of a cash award made available to outstanding students in Biology or Geology who would use that prize to further his/her educational objectives either during or immediately after the completion of his/her academic program at Amherst College.
+The Harvey Blodgett Scholarship is typically combined with the Phi Delta Theta scholarship and consists of a cash award made available to outstanding students in Biology or Geology who would use that prize to further their educational objectives either during or immediately after the completion of their academic program at Amherst College.

 The John Mason Clarke 1877 Fellowship was established by Noah T. Clarke in memory of his father, to provide income for a fellowship to enable the holders, who are known as "Clarke Fellows", to pursue graduate studies in paleontology or geology.

 The Richard M. Foose Award consists of a cash prize awarded annually to a student in support of summer field study/research in geology.

 The Walter F. Pond Prize consists of a cash prize awarded to the senior who prepares the most distinguished thesis.